 However, a lawn mower is a pretty sizeable investment, so if you think any repair is beyond your skill level, take your baby to a lawn mower repair shop.

-If the repair bill ends up being too hefty and you want to buy a new mower, check out our review of the best lawn mower under $200.
+If the repair bill is too hefty and you want to buy a new mower, check out our review of the best lawn mower under $200.

 Also, we have provided a guide on why the John Deere mower won’t start for those using this specific brand.